 In relation to new transactions, it is expected that the market will eventually settle on a preferred RFR (which will vary according to the currency and tenor of the relevant bond) and that markets will develop for the associated hedging instruments – although see further below.
 The same systems implications considered above will apply

 Given how interconnected the bond and derivatives markets are, the volume of derivative contracts referencing IBORs and the strides that ISDA has taken in developing strategies to address the possible demise of LIBOR, it is expected that bond markets (led by ICMA) will follow the derivatives market’s lead in adopting appropriate fall-back mechanisms – although that has yet to happen.

 By contrast to the derivatives market, there is no standard master agreement in the international bond markets.
-Nonetheless, there is a great deal of communality in the drafting of the relevant provisions in bond terms and conditions, with outcomes being broadly consistent.
+Nonetheless, there is a great deal of commonality in the drafting of the relevant provisions in bond terms and conditions, with outcomes being broadly consistent.
 That said, changes to the terms of legacy issuances cannot be effected by way of a Protocol mechanism as it can in the derivatives markets.

 In recognition of some of the difficulties, the BofE Working Group on Sterling Risk-Free Reference Rates has published a paper (see Useful Links below) that considers the risks of issuing sterling bonds that reference LIBOR in the light of its impending discontinuance.
 In short, those risks are: